jgreener64/phd_thesis/README.md

 - Consistent A/B labelling in figures: font, bold and rough size; also consistent text font/size and general consistency
 - Check latex log for errors
 - Keep COSB review and intro/conc/ref updates up to date
-- Remove multicolumn table tags
 - Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
 - How to refer to other sections - use labels, check throughout
 - Cyclin A or A2?
 See Greg's paper
 - Binding assay or immunoblot assay etc
 - Abbreviations: check first use of each, e.g. PDB; CDK ambiguity
-- Active site should really be ATP-binding site for CDK2, also consistent name for ANS site and pocket of interest
 - Refer to all parts of figures in main text
-- Get C-helix inactivation ref from Greg
 - OA on GitHub
 - Add to Spiral
 - Spellcheck